Welcome to Camp Tuku in Rimrock, Arizona

 Through our CIT program, we seek to mentor young adults with strong leadership capabilities and support them in finding their own unique voice and leadership style.

 We offer our families tiered pricing.
-Please take a moment to look at the rate descriptions below and determine which of the two prices your family is able to pay for your child’s camp experience.
+Please take a moment to look at the rate descriptions below and determine which of the three prices your family is able to pay for your child’s camp experience.
 Price selection is done strictly on an honor system.
 If you can afford to pay the full fee (Tier 1), please do so.
 If you cannot, simply select the price which is right for your family’s circumstances.
 There is no difference in the camp experience for campers registered at different tiers and tier selection is kept confidential.

 TIER 1